 Ok, let’s go a new direction here.
-How about this really feminine, ruffled curtains tutorial from Rachel at ‘Maison de Pax‘?
+How about this really feminine, ruffled DIY curtains tutorial from Rachel at ‘Maison de Pax‘?
 These have great detail, but also work great in a small space because of the light color and feel.
 Of course, you could make them in any color you wanted!
 So soft and pretty!
-Be sure to check out her photos and see how amazing these look in her bedroom…
+Be sure to check out her photos and see how amazing these look in her bedroom.

-Try this DIY vintage scarf curtains project from Kate Pruitt via ‘Design Sponge‘ if you want a more bohemian look.
+Try this vintage scarf DIY curtains project from Kate Pruitt via ‘Design Sponge‘ if you want a more bohemian look.
 Amazing paired with the modern mid-century style chair and table.

 Looking for inexpensive?
 Try using burlap!
-This DIY ruffled burlap curtain tutorial from ‘The Caldwell Project’ will get you on your way, complete with tips on how to cut this fabric.
-Burlap is totally on trend for any style home… The texture alone is an amazing detail.
+This ruffled burlap DIY curtain tutorial from ‘The Caldwell Project’ will get you on your way, complete with tips on how to cut this fabric.
+Burlap is totally on trend for any style home.
+The texture alone is an amazing detail.

-Image Credits: Caldwell Project, View Along the Way, The Soulful House, Yellow Cape Cod, Maison de Pax, View Along the Way, The Gathered Home, Thoughts from Alice, Design Sponge, Caldwell Project, Houzz, Traditional Home
+Image Credits: Caldwell Project, View Along the Way, The Soulful House, Yellow Cape Cod, Maison de Pax, Simple Stylings, View Along the Way, The Gathered Home, Thoughts from Alice, Design Sponge, Houzz, Traditional Home